mesonbuild/meson/docs/markdown/Reference-tables.md

 | C#            | CSC      | CSC       | The linker is the compiler                  |

-*The old environment variales are still supported, but are deprecated and will be removed in a future version of meson.*
+*The old environment variales are still supported, but are deprecated and will be removed in a future version of Meson.*

 ## Environment variables per machine